pgpbpadilla/pgpbpadilla.github.io/journal/_posts/2023-12-21-estimates+forcasts.md

 guesstimates.
 Making tasks as small as possible means you have more data points (measurements) that can be used to use a forecast of how long would it take to complete a list of tasks.

+## Priorities

+With agile estimation, you don't know when a particular item in the backlog will be completed.
+This gets more difficult as more stories are dropped in order to make the deadline.

+A forecast will tell you the likelihood of completing a specific task at a given time and it can be recalculated as you rearrange items in the backlog.

+The ease and speed of calculating a forecast can be a stronger motivator for decision makers to try and rearrange the backlog with confidence in order to visualise different scenarios.
+This is harder to do with agile estimation methods since it's difficult to anticipate the impact that rearranging the backlog will have on the completion date of a task.

 ## Challenges